New green tech that could pave the way to net zero

 -

-As our SME Landlord Survey (pdf) Opens in a new window revealed, a lot of work is needed to bring the UK’s housing stock up to increasingly demanding energy efficiency standards.
+As our Property Investor Report (pdf 4.6 MB) Opens in a new window revealed, a lot of work is needed to bring the UK’s housing stock up to increasingly demanding energy efficiency standards.
 With an ever-increasing focus on what we can do to make our buildings greener and more energy efficient, here we take a look at some new green technologies that could one day be the norm in the race to reach our net-zero targets.

 Transparent solar energy